This week British politics has returned to the subject of antisemitism with the Chief Rabbi expressing his concerns about Labour.

 Once suspicion asserted itself the whole thing came tumbling down quickly.

 While enjoying my “insider truth” I hadn’t seen it, but in plain sight was proof of the six million figure.

 In the years that followed the Holocaust, and many years later too, various academics at different institutions, in different countries, and using different methodologies, had undertaken different models of study to establish the numbers.
-And collectively they all found figures of around six million.
+And collectively they all found figures of a little below, or a little above six million.